abhijeet1069/Technology/Subversion/SVN.md

 Export - Creation of copy of set of files under version control without any version control metadata.

 Update - Retrieval of changes that have been made to the repository since the   user last updated their working copy.
+        svn update

 Create SVN server (Run CMD as admin):
     Start svnserver windows service: